-The Group constructs properties under both long-term and short-term contracts with customers.
+In addition to development and construction of investment property the Group is from time to time engaged in construction of properties under both long-term and short-term contracts with customers.
 Under the terms of the long-term contracts, the Group is usually contractually restricted from redirecting the properties to another customer and has an enforceable right to payment for work done.
 Revenue from construction of properties is therefore recognised over time on a cost-to-cost method, i.e. based on the proportion of contract costs incurred for work performed to date relative to the estimated total contract costs.
 Management considers that this input method is an appropriate measure of the progress towards complete satisfaction of these performance obligations.
 In case of short-term contracts with customers the Group performs the analysis of agreed conditions and revenue is recognized either over time or at a point in time when the subject of contract is delivered.